Simon-Charest/M365LogExporter/README.md

 Every command requires a date interval.
 When exporting, a data file will be created.
 A second file will contain information about the export process.
 A third file will contain the hashes of the exported data.

+Instead of dealing with sub-loops with up to 10 pages of 5K result sets, with ReturnNextPreviewPage session commands and session ids, it was decided to set the limit results to a single page of 5K.
+Every time the 5K limit is reached, the interval size will be cut in half before relaunching a search with the same start date.
+The interval size will be reset the next time the lower limit of 1K (1/5th) results is reached.

+## More information
+- Data retention:
+    - M365 E3: 90 days;
+    - M365 E3 with Exchange Online (Plan 1) and M365 Advanced Compliance: 1 year;
+    - M365 E5: 1 year;
+- Unified Audit Logs are in UTC date format;
+- Enabling Mailbox Auditing can take up to 24 hours.
+Past data will not be available;
+- This solution supports Unified Audit Log.
+It does not support any other type of log (i.e., Message trace, etc.).

 ## Prerequisites
 - The Unified Audit Log Ingestion setting must be enabled in the M365 environment;
 - A M365 account, with the View-Only Audit Logs management role and: